 Gardens and gardening do not commonly feature in contemporary philosophical reflections on virtues and the good life.
-Few would deny that making and experiencing gardens can be a source of aesthetic and physical goods – aesthetic pleasures, physical exercise, calm and rest – but there is less attention to the idea they might also afford specifically moral goods.
+Few would deny that making and experiencing gardens can be a source of aesthetic and physical goods – aesthetic pleasures, physical exercise, calm and rest – but less attention is paid to the idea they might also afford specifically moral goods.
 This is odd because the moral significance of gardens and gardening is constantly attested to in many historical discourses about gardens.
 In the words of one contemporary philosopher:

 The designing, making, and appreciation of gardens—and the comportment of lives within and in relation to gardens—have been of importance to men and women since the days of the ancient empires of Persia and China.
 In neglecting the garden, philosophy is therefore ignoring not merely a current fashion, but activities and experiences of abiding human significance.

-Appreciation of the moral significance of gardens has not gone away, either, even if popular accounts of why gardening matters typically begins with more quotidian reasons like exercise, fitness, and having something to do at the weekend.
-The distinguished garden writer, Sir Roy Strong, once asked himself, ‘What is the most important thing I’ve done with my life’, and the answer was ‘To have made a garden’.
-Some speak of intimacy or ‘oneness’ with nature, quiet pleasure in thoughtfully exercising skills, the satisfactions of exercises of imagination and care and so on.
+Appreciation of the moral significance of gardens has not gone away, either, even if popular accounts of why gardening matters typically begin with more quotidian reasons like exercise, fitness, and having something to do at the weekend.
+The distinguished garden writer, Sir Roy Strong, once asked himself, ‘What is the most important thing I’ve done with my life’, and answered ‘To have made a garden’.
+Some speak of intimacy or ‘oneness’ with nature, quiet satisfaction in thoughtfully exercising skills, of exercises of imagination and care, and so on.
 Here the reasons why people make and maintain gardens take on a more obviously moral character.

 An interesting aspect of accounts of the moral significance of gardens, across many of the world’s traditions, are the connections to human virtues or excellences, including a range of personal dispositions, sensibilities, and admirable attainments.
 We can see the virtues and excellences at work in different clusters of activities – the designing and making of gardens, their maintenance and care, and appreciative experience of and engagements in them.
 Which are salient depends on the gardener: one of my neighbours finds the deepest satisfactions in the ‘work of care’ and the constant activity of watering, pruning, replanting, and tending that go into maintaining a garden.
-Another neighbour finds ‘a private bliss’ in the carefully created calm and stillness in what they call the ‘watercolour simplicity’ of their garden.
-In both cases, my green-thumbed neighbours find being in their gardens edifying: opportunities to cultivate and exercise the variety of excellences and attainments conducive to a good and flourishing human life.
+Another neighbour finds ‘a private bliss’ in the carefully created calm and stillness of what they call the ‘watercolour simplicity’ of their garden.
+In both cases, my green-thumbed neighbours find being in their gardens edifying, an opportunity to cultivate and exercise the virtues and attainments conducive to a good and flourishing human life.

 Gardening is rarely counted among the edifying arts, those, such as painting or poetry, able to enrich our sensibilities and exercise virtues, creation or appreciation of which ‘opens the hearts, mind, and senses’.
 Some of the fault lies with G.W.F.
 Hegel who judged gardening an ‘imperfect art’ and saw gardens as pleasing, but ‘worth nothing in themselves’.
 Doubtless many others reasons are at work, too, including a blunt sense that talk of the moral or edifying power of garden-making and appreciation is too high-falutin’.
 For those sceptics, gardens are nice places where one can do nice things – that is all.
 However, the scepticism is guilty of ignorance.
 Conceptions of the significance of gardens are plural and do change over time.
 Instrumental and hedonistic reasons for gardening like exercise and pleasure are compelling for some people, but hardly exhaust the range of reasons people give for why they garden.